jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (a) sections 9B to 9BA of the Superannuation Schemes Act 1989 do not apply in relation to transfers to which subpart 3 of Part 2 applies; and
   (b) nothing in sections 9 to 9BA of the Superannuation Schemes Act 1989 applies in relation to amendments to the trust deed of a registered superannuation scheme, alterations to a registered superannuation scheme or the transfer of members of a registered superannuation scheme that are effected in accordance with sections 135 to 147 or sections 148 to 155.
 (3) In respect of any transfer that does occur under section 9B of the Superannuation Schemes Act 1989 (as applied by section 120 and this section) from one KiwiSaver scheme to another KiwiSaver scheme,—
-  (a) a member (A) of the registered superannuation scheme who gives consent to a proposed transfer under section 9B of the Superannuation Schemes Act 1989 (as applied by section 120 and this section) must give to the trustees the following information:
+  (a) a member (A) of the KiwiSaver scheme who gives consent to a proposed transfer under section 9B of the Superannuation Schemes Act 1989 (as applied by section 120 and this section) must give to the trustees the following information:
     (i) A's name, address, and date of birth; and
     (ii) A's tax file number; and
     (iii) the date on which A first became a member of a KiwiSaver scheme; and